Stop Building Your Fund Around Last Cycle’s Trend

 Frequently Asked Questions

-What do LPs actually look for in emerging fund managers?
+What does ILPA actually evaluate when reviewing emerging fund managers?

 Disclaimer: This article is for informational and educational purposes only and should not be construed as investment advice.
 Angel Investors Network is a marketing and education platform — not a broker-dealer, investment advisor, or funding portal.